-INBOUND VS OUTBOUND DIGITAL MARKETING
+INBOUND DIGITAL MARKETING

 Inbound digital marketing or pull marketing involves creating online content to capture the attention of a relevant audience to your brand.
 Inbound marketing aims to attract target customers to a brand’s website, store, or any other digital media channel.
 Inbound marketing tactics focus on a certain niche and do not aim to attract a wider audience.